Mark Bradford: Notable works

 In 2012, Bradford narrated the soundtrack to the 30-minute, site-specific dance duet Framework by choreographer Benjamin Millepied in conjunction with the show The Painting Factory: Abstraction after Warhol at the Museum of Contemporary Art, Los Angeles.

 In 2015, Mark Bradford created Pull Painting 1, a site-specific wall drawing inspired by Sol LeWitt along a 60-foot wall in the Wadsworth Atheneum, as part of the museum's MATRIX 172 program.
 For this, Bradford applied dense layers of vibrantly colored paper, paint, and rope.
 He sanded, peeled, stripped, and cut away from the wall to create the textured composition.

 The same year, Bradford created Waterfall (2015) for his exhibition titled Be Strong Boquan at Hauser & Wirth, 18th Street, New York.
 Waterfall is composed of remnants of paper and rope peeled away from a pull painting, whose surface was built up by layering canvas with alternating sheets of billboard paper and rope.
 Through the process of pulling string across the canvas, Bradford created long fibrous ribbons of colored paper that revealed the archaeology of its host.

 Also in 2017, Bradford created '150 Portrait Tone', a wall painting at the Los Angeles County Museum of Art.
 The mural features the text of the 911 call by Philando Castile's girlfriend, Diamond Reynolds.
 According to LACMA's website, 'The title, 150 Portrait Tone, refers to the name and color code of the pink acrylic used throughout the painting.
 Like the now-obsolete “flesh” crayon in the Crayola 64 box (renamed “peach” in 1962), the color “portrait tone” carries inherent assumptions about who, exactly, is being depicted.
-In the context of Bradford’s painting, the title presents a sobering commentary on power and representation.'
+In the context of Bradford's painting, the title presents a sobering commentary on power and representation.'

+On April 2, 2026, it was announced that the Barclays Center in Brooklyn, New York, would display Bradford's 2006 work Tina in a new entrance to the Center on Flatbush Avenue.